Dirt-road rides for spring.

 Nixon Gulch: moderate; 35 miles round-trip; Manhattan to Menard

 My personal favorite here in the valley, Nixon Gulch Rd. rolls though the Horseshoe Hills just north of Manhattan, connecting through to Menard and, if you like, even further north up Springhill.
-Ride this rough, rolling road as an out-and-back from Manhattan, making sure to stop at Sir Scott’s afterward for a cold beer and thick-cut steak.
+Or ride this rough, rolling road as an out-and-back from Manhattan.

 Trail Creek: strenuous; 50 miles round-trip; Chestnut Mtn. to Emigrant